-- The U.S. economy is slowing down relative to 2017 and 2018. - The economy faces downside risk that may cause the slowdown to be sharper than expected. - A sharper-than-expected slowdown may make it more difficult for the Federal Open Market Committee (FOMC) to achieve its 2% inflation target. - The FOMC has tried to help insure against this downside risk by dramatically altering the path of monetary policy during 2019. - The FOMC may choose to provide additional accommodation going forward, but decisions will be made on a meeting-by-meeting basis.
+- The U.S. economy has been slowing down in 2019 after relatively rapid growth during 2017 and 2018. - The economy faces downside risk that may cause the slowdown to be sharper than expected. - A sharper-than-expected slowdown may make it more difficult for the Federal Open Market Committee (FOMC) to achieve its 2% inflation target. - The FOMC has tried to help insure against this downside risk by dramatically altering the path of monetary policy during 2019.